scriptrdotio/howto/data/create_schema.md

 An ACL group specifies read/write permissions on the document fields it contains (&lt;fields&gt;) Permissions are specified via the **&lt;read&gt;** and **&lt;write&gt;** elements, which respectively define who has read and/or write permissions on the fields.

-In the below example we created an ACL group called "smart_building_can_write" within which we specified that members of the "smart_building" group and the "building_admin" user have write privilege on the "temperature" and "humidity" fields of documents to which this schema is applied.
-Read permissions are granted to the "authenticated" predefined role, which includes any authenticated entity in the current scriptr.io account.
+In the below example we created an ACL group called "smart_building_can_write" within which we specified that members of the "smart_building" **group** and the "building_admin" **user** have write privilege on the "temperature" and "humidity" fields of documents to which this schema is applied.
+Read permissions are granted to the "authenticated" **predefined role**, which includes any authenticated entity in the current scriptr.io account.
 Owners of the write privilege also have the permission to read.
 ([learn how to create users, devices and groups](../acl/create_devices_groups.md))

 ```